kubos/kubos/docs/sdk-docs/sdk-rust.rst

    binary over to the target.

-If you would like the transferred binary to be accessible from any location in the system, it will then need to be manually transferred to a locatoin the system PATH:
+If you would like the transferred binary to be accessible from any location in the system, it will then need to be manually transferred to a location the system PATH:

 1. Run ``minicom kubos`` from inside of the Vagrant box.
 2. Enter the username ``kubos`` and the password ``Kubos123``.